-At Cassileth Plastic Surgery in Beverly Hills, our team of experienced plastic surgeons includes board-certified facial plastic surgeon Dr. Catherine Chang.
-Dr. Chang is highly experienced in a variety of cosmetic and reconstructive ear procedures.
+At Cassileth Plastic Surgery in Beverly Hills, our team of experienced plastic surgeons includes board-certified facial plastic surgeon.
+Dr. Omar Hussain is highly experienced in a variety of cosmetic and reconstructive ear procedures.

 Do you put effort into hiding your ears with different hairstyles or hats?
 Otoplasty provides a permanent solution for ears that are out of proportion with the rest of your face.
 Patients with prominent ears often note feeling self-conscious about how much their ears project out from their head.
 Ear pinning surgery removes the immediate focus away from one's ear projection and back to the face and other features.

 As we age, our skin loses elasticity.
 Earlobes are no exception and may become wrinkled or saggy with age.
 A rejuvenation-focused variation of otoplasty can correct the appearance of sagging, aged earlobes and restore them to a more natural, youthful look.

 Some patients have ears that differ from each other due to injury or a congenital ear deformity.
 Ear surgery can correct asymmetry to restore balance.
 Reconstructive ear surgery can be performed to create or replace sections of an ear that may be missing or injured.